Person Centered Recovery Planning

 Person-centered care has been recognized as a promising tool for transforming the current behavioral health system and restoring certain elementary freedoms to individuals receiving services and their loved ones (Institute of Medicine, 2001).

-The PCRP program has existed since 2012 to promote implementation of this practice at a variety of provider organizations across the state.
+The Person Centered Recovery Planning program has existed since 2012 to promote implementation of this set of practices at a variety of provider organizations across the state.
 Support is typically offered through learning community programs, supporting multiple teams from a variety of organizations for a year or longer.
-Stand-alone workshops are also offered in Austin about every other month.
-To inquire about the next offering and register, contact Centralized Training.
+Stand-alone workshops are also regularly offered in Austin.
+To inquire about the next public workshop and register, contact Centralized Training.
 To inquire about hosting a workshop at your organization, contact the PCRP Coordinator.

 In this roll-up-your-sleeves workshop on PCRP, participants work with the fundamentals of the practice.
 Through mutual discovery and action, participants identify practical solutions to common challenges when adopting a person-centered approach.
 On the first day, we dive immediately into the planning process, documentation, and the role of a person-centered provider.
 On day two, participants explore some of the more nuanced elements of planning and examine specific opportunities to apply learning to their work at their home agencies.
 While the workshop is rich in content, attendees should expect a highly participatory and experiential approach to learning.